-(c) Not counted in the calculation of the total sign allowance.
+(c) Not counted in the calculation of the total sign allowance for a lot, building, or use.

 (2) Exempt Signs include the following types of signs.

 (a) Name plates, street numbers, street name.
 Unless otherwise required in the City of Kalamazoo Fire Code, these may not exceed two (2) square feet in area.